The winning course will fulfill three criteria:

 - evidence of teaching effectiveness (your account of student successes and challenges is sufficient; you are welcome to include formal or informal evaluation measures, but this is not required)

-The competition will be judged by the CTL Advisory Board, the Academic Deans, and the Associate Provost for Diversity, Assessment, and Faculty Development.
+The competition will be judged by the CTL Advisory Board, the Academic Deans, and the Associate Provost for Assessment and Faculty Development.

 The Fine Print